-Highly Effective Teams are Mission-oriented
+(1) Highly Effective Teams are Mission-Oriented

 Great teams tend to be those that get pointed in the right direction early.
 Even when people are working on different aspects of a project, effective teams understand the end goal.
 They understand the mission.
 Habit 2 of Stephen Covey’s The 7 Habits of Highly Effective People is “Begin with the End in Mind.”
-Covey was writing about making powerful changes for personal leadership, but the principle is still relevant to a team.
+Covey was writing about making powerful changes for personal leadership, but the principle is also relevant to a team.

 Bringing a team together to consider questions like, “What are we creating?”
 “How do we want to make a positive contribution to our organization?”
 “How will we change the world?” can be profound.
 Sometimes we limit ourselves unnecessarily.
 Teams that use this perspective to create a mission statement or are able to rally around an existing mission can achieve great things.